morsssss/benmorss.com/content/rock-theory/say-it-aint-so.md

 Back in the world of rock and of Weezer - other songs on the Blue Album play with unusual half-step dissonances as well.
 Just listen to the lead guitar part in the introduction of [“Undone”](https://www.youtube.com/watch?v=LHQqqM5sr7g).
 Over three of the four chords, it plays D#-A-A#.
 Over the other chord, it plays E#-B-A#.
 B and A# - that’s quite similar to the B-B-flat dissonance we’ve discussed here.
 The highly ambiguous chords the lead guitar forms here deserve an article of their very own, though  if you assume that the underlying chords match the F# - B - C# - B progression in the rest of the song, these are surface dissonances - appoggiaturas or incomplete neighbor notes.
 In other words, the lead guitar doesn’t contradict the fundamental nature of the harmonies.

 A two-note conflict in a Weezer song has led us into a deep exploration of chromatic techniques in alternative rock.
 Hope you enjoyed it!
 I promise to write something more detailed about how mixture helped make Nirvana’s songs catchy.
-Soon, soon, I promise.
+Soon.
+Soon.
+I promise!